Down, Boy

 Can your pet or child hurt your unborn baby if they jump in your lap?

 Yikes.
-So what happens if that does occur?
-“In general, we do not want anything to jump on, kick, or place direct force on a pregnant woman’s abdomen, because if the placenta is hit, separation of the placenta from the uterus can occur which is called placental abruption.
-If the separation is significant, it can cause a woman to go into labor and depending on the gestational age of the baby can cause loss of the pregnancy or a preterm delivery.
-This doesn’t happen every time force is applied on the abdomen and it does depend on the trimester,” Bohn explains to Romper.
+So, what happens if that does occur?
+“We do not want anything to jump on, kick, or place direct force on a pregnant person’s abdomen, because if the placenta is hit, separation of the placenta from the uterus can occur, which is called placental abruption.
+If the separation is significant, it can cause you to go into labor and, depending on the gestational age of the baby, can cause loss of the pregnancy or a preterm delivery,” says Bohn.
+She adds that this scary outcome isn’t a guarantee any time you bump your bump, but it is a real risk.

 Is it more dangerous for your pet or child to jump on your lap as your pregnancy progresses?